retrofit-lab/ashrae-1836-rp-text-mining/README.md

 ## Repository Structure
 The repository is divided into three directories:
-- `/data/`: Dataset created as part of 1836-RP and used in the text mining analysis
+- `/data/`: Dataset of EEMs created and analyzed as part of 1836-RP
 - `/analysis/`: R script for text mining analysis
 - `/results/`: Output produced by R script